MS Formosa Queen: History

 Sun Cruises, part of the Airtours/MyTravel (which has now merged with Thomas Cook AG), who operated the vessel under the name Sundream.
 Before the ship entered service for her new owners, the sky lounge around her funnel was removed.

 In October 2004 she was sold, refitted and became MS Dream Princess for Caspi Cruises (Israel) and operated the 2005 season from Haifa.

 In November 2007 the ship was sold to Pearl Owner Ltd., a company in the Bahamas-based Clipper Group of Denmark, which put the management of the ship in the hands the Miami, Florida based company International Shipping Partners, Inc. (ISP).
 After refitting in Turkey and Malta, the ship was chartered to the Peace Boat organization and renamed the Clipper Pacific.
 The ship was in service touring the world, from Japan to Japan, as part of Peace Boat's mission.
 After numerous repeated problems with the ship, however, the world tour was broken off in Piraeus, Greece.
 Afterwards, the ship was sold to ISP and renamed to Festival.
 She came into service again as a cruise ship, first in 2009 for Caspi Cruises and as of 2010 for Quail Travel's Happy Cruises.
-Quail Travel has renewed the charter for the 2011 season.
+Quail Travel renewed the charter for the 2011 season.
 The charter ended when Happy Cruises ceased operations.

 In 2009 she was used on Mediterranean voyages, under the name Festival, as a stand in by the Israeli company Caspi Cruises, whose own advertised voyages on smaller vessels had booked to overcapacity.
 For the 2010 and 2011 seasons, under the name M/V Ocean Pearl, the ship has been chartered by Quail Travel's Happy Cruises.
 The Ocean Pearl was on a cruise but had to terminate it in Málaga, Spain due to Happy Cruises ceasing operations on September 24, 2011.